-- We identified nine suppliers that their products may contain 3TG that are "necessary to the production or functionality of the products", as defined by the Rule - We solicited information from these suppliers using the most up to date 3TG minerals Reporting Template ("CMRT"), an industry-standard template for conflict mineral reporting developed by the Conflict-Free Sourcing Initiative (the "CFSI"). - We reviewed the responses we received and followed up on inconsistent, incomplete, and inaccurate responses, and we sent reminders to suppliers who did not respond to our requests for information
+- We identified five suppliers that their products may contain 3TG that are "necessary to the production or functionality of the products", as defined by the Rule.
+Out of which, we received responses from 4 suppliers, constituting 80% response rate. - We solicited information from these suppliers using the most up to date 3TG minerals Reporting Template ("CMRT") 5.01 and above, an industry-standard template for

-• We compared the SORs identified in the surveys against the lists of facilities which have received a conflict free designation by the CFSI
+- conflict mineral reporting developed by the Responsible Minerals Initiative (RMI), formerly the CFSI. - We reviewed the responses we received and followed up on inconsistent, incomplete, and inaccurate responses, and we sent reminders to suppliers who did not respond to our requests for information. - We documented the Countries of Origin information received from our suppliers and compared the SORs identified in the surveys against the lists of facilities that have received a conflict free designation by the RMI.